vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/meta.md

 A person who can perform as an avatar with this model.

-`onlyAuthor` indicates people cannot use this model as an avatar unless you are the author itself.
+`onlyAuthor` indicates people cannot use this model as an avatar unless you are the author.
-`explicitlyLicensedPerson` indicates people who are explicitly licensed can use this model as an avatar.
+`onlySeparatelyLicensedPerson` indicates people who are licensed in separated documents can use this model as an avatar.
 Intended to be used when the model is a paid model, for example.
 `everyone` indicates anyone can use this model as an avatar.

 - Type: `string`
 - Required: No, default: `onlyAuthor`
 - Allowed values:
   - `onlyAuthor`
-  - `explicitlyLicensedPerson`
+  - `onlySeparatelyLicensedPerson`
   - `everyone`

 ### meta.allowExcessivelyViolentUsage